matheushdsbr/boilerplate-gulp-sass-bootstrap4/README.md

 It uses Gulp as a task manager.

 Some tasks are {<br/>
-  copyjs: copy bootstrap, jquery, popper.js to the js folder.<br/>
+  copyjs: copy bootstrap.js, jquery.js, popper.js to the js folder.<br/>
-  copystyle: copy style bootstrap to the folder css.<br/>
+  copystyle: copy bootstrap.css to the folder css.<br/>
   watch: to monitor changes to the scss and js files.<br/>
 }<br/>